 A remounting of last year’s cancelled event which also celebrated the Pacific Baroque Orchestra’s 30th anniversary, New Music for Old Instruments returns in collaboration with Van Pro Musica as part of their Sonic Boom Festival.
 This special concert features new compositions written for the period instruments of the PBO.
-All composers are BC-based, highlighting the emerging talent of BC’s burgeoning composers.
+All composers are BC-based, highlighting the emerging talent of the province’s incredible composers.

 Dances at the End of Time

 Scott F. Thompson

 Alexander Weimann, music director

 Alexander Weimann is one of the most sought-after ensemble directors, soloists, and chamber music partners of his generation.
 After travelling the world with ensembles such as Tragicomedia, Cantus Cölln, the Freiburger Barockorchester, Gesualdo Consort and Tafelmusik, he now focuses on his activities as Music Director of the Pacific Baroque Orchestra in Vancouver, Music Director of the Seattle Baroque Orchestra, and regular guest conductor of ensembles including the Victoria Symphony, Symphony Nova Scotia, Arion Baroque Orchestra in Montreal and the Portland Baroque Orchestra.